 italianspices (I use a blend of oregano, garlic, and crushed red pepper)

 - ½ cup warm water (you might need up to ⅔ cup of water but start small!)

 - 2 tbsp olive oil

 After that, you can top with your remaining ingredients.
-I used tomato sauce, peppers, onions, and nutritional yeast.
+I used tomato sauce and shredded mozzarella cheese.
 Bake for another 10-15 minutes, depending on your toppings.

 The crust itself didn’t have a super strong flavor (so I’d definitely add in those spices) but it was a great base for the rest of the ingredients.
 There are definitely lots of options for customizing here.